 When they got their college degrees Kip wanted to go to Europe.
 He'd saved up pennies for years, with dogged determination, denying himself the good times most college boys take as a matter of course, and now he had the money for the trip.
 For the first time, Polly had to watch Kip reach a goal she herself couldn't.
 She had to stay home while he went abroad.
 But she did something almost as dazzling.
 She won a scholarship to Bryn Mawr, and while Kip was traveling she took her master's degree there.
 It must have been their separation that showed them something they'd never realized before-that besides being friendly rivals, they were very much in love.
 That knowledge was suddenly more rapturous, more vital and important than anything else in the world.
 The fact that Kip was then making exactly ten dollars a week simply didn't mean a thing.
-Why, they could get married easily-they'd have to live in a furnished room and do without a honeymoon, but what of that?
+Why, they could get married easily they'd have to live in a furnished room and do without a honeymoon, but what of that?
 They discussed an elopement, because it would be cheaper, as well as romantic.
 But Polly's grandmother, with whom she was a great favorite, begged them to (Continued on page 90)

-STEPMOTHER

-"EE, Aunt Kay, what's the matter?"
+Kay had thought she knew her husband well, but she was to learn that in every marriage there are secrets which cannot be told until the last barrier of doubt and fear is gone.
+Read the final chapter of a novel of marriage based on one of radio's most popular dramas "GEE, Aunt Kay, what's the matter?"
 Bud was saying from the living room doorway.
 And Kay wondered with a start how long she had been standing there, holding the silent telephone.
 "Get your things, Bud," she said.
-"We're going to your grand-mother's."
+"We're going to your grandmother's."
 "Aw-" Bud began and then lowered his eyes before something he saw in her face.

 If she had been asked later how she had driven out to Mother Fairchild's that night, Kay would have been unable to tell.
 Bud touched her hand.
 "Aunt Kay," he said softly.

 And Kay realized they were in the car and she had somehow managed to park it at the foot of the snowbanked pathway to Mother Fairchild's cottage.
 The door opened and a stream of light made a lumbering silhouette of John coming toward the car.
 "John!"
-Kay cried, running to-
+Kay cried, running toward him.

 John caught her shoulders.
 "Easy now," he said.
 "It couldn't be helped."
 "Anne-oh, she's not dead, John?"
 Kay whispered.